What are the normal signs of ageing?

 Here we look at what is a standard part of getting older, and when to take action.

-Video picks for Ageing
+Video picks for Vieillissement

 Advances in treatment mean that many serious medical conditions, and many everyday illnesses can be effectively relieved, if not cured.
 But when is a change 'normal' and when should you worry?